 - Time of the transaction: The most important filter you should use while looking at M&A transactions is the timing of each transaction.
 The transactions should be very recent.

-- The revenue of the companies involved in the transactions: You need to go through the annual report of the companies to find out the latest revenues.
-The idea is to choose the companies that are similar in revenues/earnings.
+- The companies revenue involved in the transactions: You need to go through the annual reportThe Annual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements. to find out the latest revenues.
+The idea is to choose companies that are similar in revenues/earnings.

 Step 3 – Calculate the Transaction Multiple Valuation

 You need to consider three multiples while looking for similarities in previous transactions.
 These multiples may not give a very accurate picture of the business, but these multiples will be conclusive enough to make a decision.